oneimage/ubuntu/README.md

 ## running

-Any hosts running the supported architectures listed above can simply run the follwing command.
+Any hosts running the supported architectures listed above can simply run the following command.
 The correct image for your host architecture will be provided seamlessly.

 ```
 docker run -it oneimage/ubuntu:latest bash